-The Office of Institutional Equity and Diversity oversees, facilitates and supports the University's efforts to ensure equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex (including pregnancy), political affiliation, sexual orientation, genetic information, disability, religion, or veteran status in employment, educational programs and activities, and admissions.
+Under the direction of ReNeé S. Dunman, Assistant Vice President, the Office of Institutional Equity and Diversity oversees, facilitates and supports the University's efforts to ensure equal opportunity for all persons regardless of race, color, national origin, age, marital status, sex (including pregnancy), political affiliation, sexual orientation, gender identity, genetic information, disability, religion, or veteran status in employment, educational programs and activities, and admissions.

-To fulfill our mission, the Office for Institutional Equity and Diversity provides:
+To fulfill our mission, the Office of Institutional Equity and Diversity provides: